Queenstown Lakes Homes Strategy

 What is the council doing about the issues with the likes of AirBnB taking over entire neighbourhoods?
 The council needs to get on top of this and make everyone apply for some sort of license if they want to trade as a commercial operator.
 This to be greatly limited for any house in a residential area.
 If we just go building more and more houses they too will just end up as holiday lets

-Lyndon asked over 2 years ago
+Lyndon asked about 3 years ago

 Managing AirBnB/short term holiday letting of entire homes is a challenge which communities are struggling with around the world.
 The draft Action Plan highlights that this is a challenge, but we may need help from government to find an effective and fair way to manage this.
 Over the last couple of years in the district we’ve tried to address some of the issues being observed, particularly due to neighborhood amenity using the District Plan and the Resource Management Act with limited success.
 We'd appreciate you sharing your thoughts on how you would see a licence working, or what similar actions you'd like to see taken.